I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

 - Manic Panic Purple Haze: I think I used one tub in the tutorial video (too lazy to watch it and find out though), but at the length my hair is now, I would definitely need 2-3 tubs.
 You can typically find these at Sally's or Hot Topic.

 If you're one of those who needs to bleach, you'll find a handy little advisory on that here.
 It can be a bit of a process (heh) depending on how dark your hair is.
 It took me several sessions to get my hair light enough to sustain purple.

 The thing about purple that makes it so hard is rooted (heh) in color theory.
 Allow me to explain.

 When you bleach dark hair, it turns various brassy tones.
 It's gross.
 Yellow, orange, nasty.
 That's literally the opposite of purple, if you check out a color wheel.
 That means when yellow and purple mix, they turn brown.
-Same goes for other opposite colors, like red/green and blue/orange.
+The same goes for other opposite colors, like red/green and blue/orange.

 The goal here is to eliminate as much of the brassiness from your hair as possible, to keep your purple from getting muddied.

-This is where the sweat and tears come in - as mentioned in the linked article, it takes some time and patience to get light enough.
-Once you're there, I'd give your hair a little rest and then go ahead and dye.
+This is where the sweat and tears come in—as mentioned in the linked article, it takes some time and patience to get light enough.
+Once you're there, I'd give your hair a little rest and then go ahead and dye it.

 The goal is to get your hair about as light as mine is in the above photo.
 Purple will take very well to this lightness.